jhsware/nix-infra/README.md

 ### Usage

-The cluster templates include a `./cli claude` command that launches Claude with the MCP server configured.
-See the [nix-infra-ha-cluster](https://github.com/jhsware/nix-infra-ha-cluster) or [nix-infra-machine](https://github.com/jhsware/nix-infra-machine) repositories for setup instructions.
+The cluster templates include a `./cli claude` command that launches Claude with the appropriate MCP server configured:

+- **For HA clusters** (nix-infra-ha-cluster): Uses `nix-infra-cluster-mcp` for infrastructure management with etcd control plane access
+- **For standalone machines** (nix-infra-machine): Uses `nix-infra-machine-mcp` for fleet management without cluster orchestration
+- **For development**: Both templates support `nix-infra-dev-mcp` for AI-assisted project configuration and testing

+See the [nix-infra-ha-cluster](https://github.com/jhsware/nix-infra-ha-cluster) or [nix-infra-machine](https://github.com/jhsware/nix-infra-machine) repositories for detailed setup instructions and usage examples.

 ## Secrets